Specimen of the Month: Reclusive Raptor of the North

 The reason this bird looks so large is because it requires densely packed feathers for insulation against the cold of its northern habitat.
 Its need for nutrition thus is satisfied not by rabbits or squirrels, but largely by small voles such as the meadow and southern red-backed voles that occupy the upper Great Lakes region.
 An owl's highly developed auditory system allows it to hear a rodent as it scurries along subnivean tunnels deep under a blanket of snow, many feet away.
 Rodents like these account for almost 90% of their diet, and so the owl's life is largely dependent on this small critter's presence throughout the year.
 When the rodent population crashes, the great gray owls have been observed to move southward for food.

-owls can locate activity under two feet of snow!
+Evidence of rodents navigating between the cover of snow and the outside world.
+Unfortunately for them, owls can locate activity under two feet of snow! |

 This is when we might find the opportunity to witness such a magnificent raptor in the wild.
 I have viewed excellent images captured by wildlife photographers north into Minnesota.When this species is desperate for food, it may even approach southern portions of Wisconsin.